Yandex Cloud

 apt update && apt install -y jq

-4. Authenticate in the Yandex Cloud CLI as a service account:
+4. Authenticate in the Yandex Cloud CLI using service account credentials:

 yc config set service-account-key <absolute_path_to_authorized_key>